 - Metered Market Buyer A Metered Market Buyer is a buyer that is purchasing energy from the PJM Interchange Energy Market for consumption by end-users inside the PJM RTO.
-A Metered Market Buyer may be further classified as a Generation Market Buyer.
-A Generation Market Buyer is a Metered Market Buyer that owns or has contractual rights to the output of generation resources that are capable of serving the Market Buyer's load in the PJM RTO or selling energy-related services in the PJM Interchange Energy Market or elsewhere.
-By definition, all Market Buyers become Market Sellers upon approval of their applications. - The scheduling responsibilities of a Metered Market Buyer are to: - Submit forecasts of customer loads for the next Operating Day - Submit economic load management agreements to PJM - Submit hourly schedules for Self-Scheduled Resource increments - Submit a forecast of the availability of each Generation Capacity Resource for the next seven days - Submit Offer Data for Generation Capacity Resources for supply of energy to the PJM Day-ahead Energy Market for the next day whether Self-Scheduled or PJM scheduled - Submit Bilateral Transactions for delivery within the PJM RTO, regardless of whether the generation is located inside or outside the PJM RTO - Submit optional Offer Data to supply Regulation Services in the PJM Regulation Market. - Submit optional Offer Data to supply Synchronized Reserve Services in the Synchronized Reserve Market. - Unmetered Market Buyer An Unmetered Market Buyer is a Market Buyer that is making purchases of energy from the PJM Interchange Energy Market for consumption by metered end-users or end-users that are located outside the PJM RTO.

-The scheduling responsibilities of an Unmetered Market Buyer are to:
+A Metered Market Buyer may be further classified as a Generating Market Buyer.
+A Generating Market Buyer is a Metered Market Buyer that owns or has contractual rights to the output of generation resources that are capable of serving the Market Buyer's load in the PJM RTO or selling energy-related services in the PJM Interchange Energy Market or elsewhere. - o The scheduling responsibilities of a Metered Market Buyer are to: - Submit forecasts of customer loads for the next Operating Day. - Submit economic load management agreements to PJM. - Submit Bilateral Transactions for delivery within the PJM RTO, regardless of whether the generation is located inside or outside the PJM RTO. - Unmetered Market Buyer An Unmetered Market Buyer is a Market Buyer that is making purchases of energy from the PJM Interchange Energy Market for consumption by metered end-users or end-users that are located outside the PJM RTO. - o The scheduling responsibilities of an Unmetered Market Buyer are to: - Submit optional requests to purchase specified amounts of energy for each hour of the Operating Day during which it intends to purchase from the PJM Dayahead Energy Market, along with Dispatch Rates (i.e. price-sensitive Demand Bids) above which it does not desire to purchase, if desired.

-- a.
-Submit optional requests to purchase specified amounts of energy for each hour of the Operating Day during which it intends to purchase from the PJM Day-ahead Energy Market, along with Dispatch Rates (i.e. price-sensitive Demand Bids) above which it does not desire to purchase, if desired - Purchase transmission capacity reservation in order to receive generation from PJM Interchange Energy Market if the energy is being delivered to endusers that are located outside the PJM RTO
+Purchase transmission capacity reservation in order to receive generation from PJM Interchange Energy Market if the energy is being delivered to end-users that are located outside the PJM RTO.